ST PAUL-CHANGSHA CHINA GARDEN

 The MN China Friendship Garden Society is proud to unveil the designs for the St. Paul – Changsha Sister-city China Friendship Garden on a 1.2 acre site at Phalen Park.
 This is a sister-city collaboration initiated by the MN China Friendship Garden Society, with the City of St. Paul and its Parks & Rec Department, St. Paul’s District 5 Planning Council, with the City of Changsha, Hunan Province, the Changsha People’s Association for Friendship with Foreign Countries, and the Changsha Yanghu Wetland Park (Phalen Park’s sister park) in China.
 Changsha has been the sister-city to the City of St. Paul since 1988.

-The garden will honor the many contributions by the Chinese in Minnesota since the 1870s, integrate Chinese garden design principles within the natural setting of Phalen Regional Park, and be a bridge between the Minnesota Hmong and the Hmong ancestral home of Changsha, China.
+The garden will honor the many contributions by the Chinese in Minnesota since the 1870s, integrate Chinese garden design principles within the natural setting of Phalen Regional Park, and be a bridge between the Minnesota Hmong and the Hmong ancestral home of Changsha, Hunan Province, China.

 Future Phalen Park Lakeside Pavilion, with Changsha-style architecture